-Claim processing: Average processing time from receipt of an account payable document to submission to DAS for payment.
+2 Claim processing: Average processing time from receipt of an account payable document to issuance of payment by DAS.

 Data Source: Program records.
 Data are available annually.

 How are we doing?
 We have consistently met our goal for claim turnaround time since SFY 2010 helping to ensure timely payment to our numerous vendors/contractors.